osxmidi/LinVst/Wine-Bottles/README.md

 ie the vst2 dll was installed into "Program Files"/"Common Files"/VST2 (can be installed to other locations in "Program Files" depending on the plugin ie could be installed into the Steinberg foder instead of VST2 or whatever)

+Use File Manager to see where the vst was installed in the bottle.

 (To check) ~/.var/app/com.usebottles.bottles/data/bottles/bottles/vstbottle/drive_c/"Program Files"/"Common Files"/VST2